qdcmedia123/fbi-wanted-ws/README.md

     # When we are fetching something then its publishs event to kubernets cluster
     # Other services can subscribe to listen, for example we have fbi-auth service
     # fbi-auth service listening the event from fbi service in the same way
-    # We new user is registered then fbi services also get notified about that   # the user is added, all abstract typescript class which define which even - # uses what kind of data is defined is common module and I have created npm
+    # When new user is registered then fbi services also get notified about that
+    # the user is added, all abstract typescript class which define inside common folder
-    # packages so I can use in different services when Its needed.
+    # can be use in different services, to know the subject, event type, event data type etc

 ## How to run test
 ## install dependencies for fbi service